HillLab/SomaticSiMu/README.md

 3 | Lung Adenocarcinoma | 20 | 229
 4 | Skin-Melanoma | 20 | 357

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+For major changes, please open an issue first to discuss what you would like to change.Please make sure to update tests as appropriate.

 ## Citing SomaticSiMu

 [Chen, D., Randhawa, G.S., Soltysiak, M.P.M., de Souza, C.P.E., Kari, L., Singh, S.M., Hill, K.A.
 (2021).
 SomaticSiMu: a mutational signature simulator. bioRxiv.](https://doi.org/10.1101/2021.09.30.462618)

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.